 I enjoy exploring development opportunities in both traditional and new areas the Trust hadn’t previously considered or been able to offer, as well as developing and expanding the routes we already have.
 It’s an exciting time to be involved in apprenticeships and I love that no two days are the same.
-Every day is interesting and I am learning about the impact and opportunities that are available.
+Every day is interesting, and I am learning about the impact and opportunities that are available.
 I love my job and am lucky enough to get paid to do something I not only truly enjoy, but also believe passionately in.

 How does a typical day in the life of your role look?

 There is no typical day, but then I am sure a lot of people say that!
-I am looking forward to getting out and about again in 2022 to the amazing places we look after and talk about a subject that I am passionate about.
+I am looking forward to getting out and about in 2024 to the amazing places we look after and talk about a subject that I am passionate about.
 I also love meeting new people and am lucky enough to have a role that enables me to do that.